Riccardo126/scm3d_show/README.md

-# scm3d_show
+# SCM3D Showcase
-SCM3D public showcase
+SCM3D project public showcase.

+Since project is private, here you will find bits of code and screenshots about the project.

+WIP